DexKit/0x-nft-v4-subgraph/README.md

 ## Adding a new Network

 To add a new network to this graph, fill in networks.json with the respective exchange proxy address and start blocks.
-Next, in src/constants/network, add the network to the namespace and fill in addresses for WETH, EXCHANGE_PROXY, FLASH_WALLET, SANDBOX, and FACTORIES if applicable.
+Next, in src/constants/network, add the network to the namespace and fill in addresses for WETH.

 Use as source these up-to-date list of [addresses](https://github.com/0xProject/protocol/blob/development/packages/contract-addresses/addresses.json)

 ## TODO

-- Deployments
+- Deployments on the Graph decentralized network
 - More documentation

 # References